janymai/angular-utility-app/README.md

-## This is an example apply AngularJs
+## This is an example apply AngularJs to draw a simple chart

 * How to run it